 Largely experimental, this undertaking was the first airborne operation undertaken by the British.
-The UK established its airborne arm on 22 June 1940 on the instruction of Prime Minister Winston Churchill, who had been greatly impressed by the success and daring of the airborne operations undertaken by the Germans in 'Weserübung' and 'Sichelschnitt', and now directed the War Office to look into the feasibility of establishing a 5,000-man airborne force in the shortest possible time.
+The UK established its airborne arm on 22 June 1940 on the instruction of Prime Minister Winston Churchill, who had been greatly impressed by the success and daring of the airborne operations undertaken by the Germans in 'Weserübung' and 'Gelb', and now directed the War Office to look into the feasibility of establishing a 5,000-man airborne force in the shortest possible time.
 Although a training programme began almost immediately, a shortage of proper equipment and training facilities, as well as bureaucratic difficulties, meant that in the short term only a small number of volunteers could be trained as parachute troops.
 The first airborne unit to be formed was a re-trained commando unit, No. 2 Commando, which became No. 11 Special Air Service Battalion and comprised some 350 officers and other ranks by September 1940.
 The battalion finished its training in December 1940, and in February 1941 some 38 members of the battalion, known as X Troop, were selected to conduct an airborne operation intended to test the British airborne capability as well as the ability of the Royal Air Force to deliver such forces with the accuracy needed for effective military undertakings.

 The target chosen for 'Colossus' was the aqueduct, near Calitri in southern Italy, which supplied fresh water to a large part of the local Italian population as well as several ports used by the Italian military, and thereby hamper efforts to supply the Italian forces in North Africa and Greece.
-The 38 British paratroopers were delivered by converted Armstrong Whitworth Whitley medium bombers to the target on 10 February, but equipment failures and navigational errors meant that a significant portion of the required explosives, as well as a team of Royal Engineers, landed in the wrong area.
+The 38 British paratroopers were delivered by converted Armstrong Whitworth Whitley twin-engined medium bombers to the target on 10 February, but equipment failures and navigational errors meant that a significant portion of the required explosives, as well as a team of Royal Engineers, landed in the wrong area.
 Despite this setback the remaining members of the troop destroyed the aqueduct and withdrew from the area, but were all captured in short order by the Italians.
 An Italian translator was tortured and executed and one paratrooper managed to escape captivity, but the rest remained as prisoners of war.
 The aqueduct was rapidly repaired before local water reserves ran out, ensuring that the neither the ports nor the population were deprived of water.
 The operation was nonetheless a boost to the morale of the new British airborne arm, and the mission’s technical and operational lessons aided in the development of further airborne operations.

 The British decision to follow the German lead and establish an airborne arm, based on glider-borne as well as parachute-landed troops, led eventually to the creation of two airborne divisions and a number of smaller units.
 In the short term, however, there were numerous problems to be overcome.
 These included the fact that there were very few gliders in the UK during 1940, and these were too light and small for military purposes, and also a shortage of aircraft suitable for the towing of gliders and the carriage of paratroopers.
 On 10 August, Churchill was informed that although 3,500 volunteers had been selected to train as airborne troops, only 500 could currently begin training for lack of adequate equipment and aircraft.